-- Exhausting moisture (dryer vents exhaust) into the attic or ceiling plenums can lead to mold growth. - Insufficiently insulated AC supply ducting or overcooling (running the AC below 72-73 degrees) can cause condensation on ducting (duct sweating) resulting in mold in the attic.
+- Exhausting moisture (dryer exhaust) into the attic or ceiling plenums can lead to mold growth. - How can this happen?
+Dryer exhaust line breaks.
+Or new roof put on but dryer exhaust through the roof is not connected. - Insufficiently insulated AC supply ducting or overcooling (running the AC below 72-73 degrees) can cause condensation on ducting (duct sweating) resulting in mold in the attic.